-1. The Ministry of Home Affairs (“MHA”) introduced the Protection for Scams Bill for First Reading in Parliament today.
+1. The Ministry of Home Affairs (“MHA”) introduced the Protection from Scams Bill for First Reading in Parliament today.
 The Bill empowers the Police to issue Restriction Orders (ROs) to banks to restrict an individual’s banking transactions, if there is reasonable belief that the individual will make money transfers to scammers.
 This will enable the Police to better protect targets of ongoing scams who refuse to believe that they are being scammed.

 Background